 I worked extra hard at keeping all of the rules and not rocking the boat.
 As a family we obtained multiple levels of approval to go to Bethlehem on Christmas Eve.
 I refrained from not going in to the old city at restricted times and in restricted areas.
 I even turned down an opportunity for a first time visit to Mar Saba Monastery in the restricted West Bank.
 We also made sure none of us walked barefoot on the marble floors of the center.

 One challenge to the rules I made was when, after being asked by several students, I did write explanatory letters to the Honor Code Office.
-These students had already been punished for infractions while in Jerusalem and were now being punished a second time by being put on probation once they returned to school in Provo.
+These students had already been punished for infractions (sneaking into a hotel and going swimming and going into the Christian quarter after sunset) while in Jerusalem and were now being punished a second time by being put on probation (which then impacted two students applications for medical school) once they returned to school in Provo.

 When an opportunity for another sabbatical came up I inquired about the possibility of returning to the JC to teach again.
 I was told that it could possibly happen (which I interpret as meaning I was not that troublesome during my teaching year) but given my unique situation as a non-religion faulty member and a non-ancient Middle East historian, it was not going to be easy.
 Plus now there were many more young tenured religion faculty in line to go.
 I gave up hope on Jerusalem and applied for Semester at Sea instead.